veepee-oss/Vp.FSharp.Sql/README.md

 ## 🏗️ Command Construction

 It's fairly straightforward, all you need to do is:
-- Create a new module.
+- Create a new module (if you want to).
 - Define the construction functions relevant to your library and pass the command definition to the `SqlCommand` core functions.

 ```fsharp